 The key points of the judgment are as follows:

-• Legal advice privilege only attaches to information obtained from the “client” and communicated to an employee that was tasked with seeking and receiving such advice.
 At present, this does not include the obtaining of information from employees in order to advise the corporate “client” (see Three Rivers District Council and ors v Governor and Company of the Bank of England (No 5) QB 1556), although there were powerful reasons why this should be the case in order to eradicate a disparity between the practical protection afforded by legal advice privilege to large and small corporates.
 Only the Supreme Court could resolve this issue: -

 This is a welcome decision for large corporates wishing to act responsibly and investigate allegations of criminality, without a fear that the product of such investigations will have to be disclosed to the SFO.
 One of the very real problems faced by corporates in the intervening period between the Administrative Court’s decision and the Court of Appeal’s judgement was how to go about conducting thorough investigations whilst maintaining privilege.
 This fear took different forms, as it is not simply bribery and corruption that gets investigated internally by a corporate.
 For example, there is a duty under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 to report to the Health and Safety Executive certain accidents in the workplace, on the back of which the corporate may find itself investigated by the Health and Safety Executive, prosecuted and facing substantial fines as a result of the relevant Sentencing Guidelines.